 A man (Jesse LeNoir) sneaks out of a restaurant and runs for his life.
 A woman, Ellinore (Honey Lauren, Dracula) walks around the building talking to herself angrily and using the cleaver in her hand on the walls.
 Something that looks like a common occurrence.
 As the man runs into some others Ellinore slips his picture into a frame and he vanishes, only to reappear in the picture, able to move and plead for his freedom, but this time he can’t escape.

-Those folk he ran into Nate (John Salandria, Club Dead) and Kyle (Mark Valeriano, Monster Hunters, The 27 Club) are in a band along with Wendy (Amber Gaston, Mermaid Down) and Lily (Sarah J. Bartholomew, Robot Riot).
+Those folk he ran into Nate (John Salandria, Club Dead) and Kyle (Mark Valeriano, Monster Hunters, The 27 Club) are in a band along with Wendy (Amber Gaston, Mermaid Down) and Lily (Sarah J. Bartholomew, Robot Riot, Tales from Middleton High).
 Hungry they stop for a bite to eat at a familiar-looking eatery.
 They don’t notice somebody surreptitiously taking pictures of them as they enter.

 Director Terry Ross and co-writer F. Scott Mudgett have come up with an intriguing concept for Sweet Taste of Souls.
 Most genre films revolving around cameras and pictures go the route of Polaroid and somehow bring death to the subject.
 Here they become trapped in a sort of limbo, a fate that reflects what a camera actually does.